SAP-samples/teched2022-AD180/README.md

 - [Exercise 1 - AppGyver Visual Cloud Function Project Creation](exercises/Exercise_1/)
 - [Exercise 2 - Front end App Creation](exercises/Exercise_2/)

- License section below.
-DO NOT REMOVE the section or folders/files.
-Also, remove all unused template assets(images, folders, etc) from the exercises folder.

 ## How to obtain support